Public Documentation

 pages

-can be use to specify a hierarchical page structure, and the order in which the pages appear in the navigation of the rendered output.
+can be used to specify a hierarchical page structure, and the order in which the pages appear in the navigation of the rendered output.
 If omitted, Documenter will automatically generate a flat list of pages based on the files present in the source directory.

 pages = [